splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 Kai creates service latency detectors to track metrics
 ====================================================================================

-Kai can use the custom dimensionalized Monitoring MetricSet Kai created to monitor the performance of this critical checkout workflow in the :strong:`cartservice` service.
+Kai can use the custom dimensionalized Monitoring MetricSet they created to monitor the performance of this critical checkout workflow in the :strong:`cartservice` service.
 To do this, Kai creates a detector using the same custom indexed tag, ``version_id``, to track error rates associated with the checkout workflow.

-1. There are two ways for Kai to navigate to the Detector Creation page to create a detector using their custom Monitoring MetricSet:
+1. There are 2 ways for Kai to navigate to the Detector Creation page to create a detector using their custom Monitoring MetricSet:
     a.
 From the navigation panel, select: :strong:`Alerts & Detectors` > :strong:`New Detector`.
     b.
 From any APM page, select the plus sign :strong:`( + )` on the top bar and select :strong:`Detector` from the list.